amakelov/mandala/README.md

 of the existing calls, but this goes unnoticed by the system.

 ## Other gotchas

 - **under development**: the biggest gotcha is that this project is under active development, which means things can change unpredictably.
 - **slow**: it hasn't been optimized for performance, so many things are quite inefficient
-- **pure functions**: you should probably only use it for functions with a deterministic input-output behavior if you're not experienced:
+- **pure functions**: you should probably only use it for functions with a deterministic input-output behavior if you're new to this project:
     - **changing a `Ref`'s object in-place will generally break things**.
 If you really need to update an object in-place, wrap the update in an `@op` so that you get instead a new `Ref` (with updated metadata) pointing to the